|

 Photograph Collection, 1939-1940 and undated

-141 b & w photo prints and 200 b & w negatives
+141 B/W photo prints and 200 B/W negatives

 SWCPC 699 E1

 This collection consists of photos and negatives taken around 1940.
-Some are of the oil
+Some are of

-industry, but most are of Texas Tech athletes and Lubbock beauty pageant
+the oil industry, but most are of Texas Tech athletes and Lubbock beauty pageant

 contestants.

-A. B. Davis, Jr. was a professional photographer and son of former Lubbock Chamber of
+A. B. Davis, Jr., son of former Lubbock Chamber of Commerce Manager, A. B.

-Commerce Manager, A. B. Davis.
-Davis, Jr. specialized in photography of the West Texas oil
+Davis, was a professional photographer who specialized in the West Texas oil

-industry and in recording events for Texas Tech on film.
+industry and recording events for Texas Tech.

-Davis,
+Davis, Linda

 Photograph Collection, 1999